-- Monitor students' electronic activity to identify possible bullying behavior that may in turn affect students in the school environment. - Be good communicators by verbally informing teacher or principal of possible bullying behaviors, especially through electronic means.
+- Monitor students' electronic activity to identify possible bullying behavior that may in turn affect students in the school environment. - Be good communicators by verbally informing teacher or Headmaster of possible bullying behaviors, especially through electronic means.

-Responsibilities of the Principal
+Responsibilities of the Headmaster

-The Principal shall:
+The Headmaster shall: